 - Medicaid.
 If you qualify for SSI, chances are you’ll also qualify for Florida’s Medicaid program.
 It provides health care assistance for people who are disabled, pregnant, or blind.
 Applications for this program can be made at the Florida Department of Children and Families.

-3. When to Apply For DisabilityIn general, the SSA advises that you should apply for disability benefits as soon as possible.
+In general, the SSA advises that you should apply for disability benefits as soon as possible.
 Disability benefit applications can take months to get approved.
 And there’s a very big chance that it can get denied.
 While waiting for the SSA’s decision, you need to pay for your medicine, food, and rent.
 With no work and no income, making ends meet might not be possible.
 Thus, it’s best to apply for disability benefits at once to avoid missing out on benefits.

-4. Can You Apply For Disability in Florida After Age 62?Yes, you can as long as you haven’t reached your full retirement age.
+Yes, you can as long as you haven’t reached your full retirement age.
 Between the ages of 62 to 66, Americans can opt between early retirement or filing for disability.
 At full retirement age, your disability benefits will automatically convert to retirement benefits.

-7. Should You Hire a Lawyer?Yes, you should.
+Yes, you should.
 Dealing with a debilitating medical condition and unemployment can be too much to handle already.
 The last thing you need is to get stressed out with your disability claim application.
 An experienced workers’ compensation lawyer like Victor Malca can help ensure the approval of your disability claim.
-With more than two decades of experience, he can help you more easily navigate the complicated disability claims process.
+With almost three decades of experience, he can help you more easily navigate the complicated disability claims process.
 He will guide you throughout the entire process up until your case is won and you get the benefits you rightfully deserve.
 Contact us now for a free consultation.

-VICTOR MALCA LAW – A TRUSTED NAME IN FLORIDAVictor Malca P.A. has over 25 years of litigation experience in Workers Compensation and Social Security Disability lawsuits.
-His experience and continued success in fighting for his clients puts among the most trusted workers’ compensation lawyers in Florida.
-Our area of expertise is in representing injured workers on compensation benefit cases and disabled individuals claim social security disability benefits.
-Our unwavering advocacy for employee rights and privileges are recognized by our past clients across South Florida.
-Book a free consultation today.
+Victor Malca P.A. has over 27 years of litigation experience in Workers Compensation and Social Security Disability lawsuits.
+His experience and continued success when fighting for his clients puts him among the most trusted workers’ compensation attorney’s in Florida.
+He specializes in representing injured workers on compensation benefit cases and disabled individuals claiming lost social security disability benefits.